jetstreamapp/jetstream/README.md

 - [Azure](https://azure.microsoft.com/en-us/services/postgresql/)
 - [GCP](https://cloud.google.com/sql/docs/postgres)

-You can use the example OAuth2 client secret or client id, but you are welcome to create you own connected app in any Salesforce org of your choice.
+You can use the example Salesforce OAuth2 client secret or client id, but you are welcome to create you own connected app in any Salesforce org of your choice.

 If you want to create your own: